This post may contain affiliate or sponsored links. Please read our disclosure policy.

 If the thought of preparing an elaborate holiday meal sounds daunting to you this year, take a deep breath and relax.

-We asked our readers for the last two years, “What do you do to make Thanksgiving less stressful?” and were flooded with over 200 amazing tips!
+We asked our readers for the last few years, “What do you do to make Thanksgiving less stressful?” and were flooded with hundreds of amazing tips!
 We’ve consolidated their ideas and shared the best of the best below.

 1. Keep Focused on What’s Most Important